colll78/cardano-lightning/docs/adrs/minimal-lifecycle.md

 CL needs a starting point.
 We propose the minimal lifecycle.

 This ADR introduces fundamental components and vocab.
-It is focussed only on what is essential to the L1 component so that a channel is safe functional and safe.
+It is focussed only on what is essential to the L1 component so that a channel is functional and safe.
 It is not concerned with any nice-to-haves, or efficiency.

 ## Decision